 This stalk blocking drill is from the Jacksonville Jaguars.

-The point of this drill is to run forward as fast as possible, then when the player gets 2-3 yards away from the defensive back, they should start to widen their base.
+The purpose of this drill is to run forward as fast as possible.
+When the player is 2-3 yards from the defensive back, they should begin widening their base.
 The reason you want your players to widen their base is so they can move laterally and make an effective block.

 If their feet are too close together, they will have no leverage to withstand any type of force when the defensive back tries to shed them.